 Through some observations, researchers found that currently UiTM Pahang is using both conventional and virtual notice board.
 The use of conventional notice board is seen as more dominant compared to the use of virtual notice board.
 Quite a number of wooden notice boards are displayed at specific locations in the campus.
-A few of them are placed at a very strategic location such as at the student's walking alley to lecture blocks where they can stop by and read on their way to their classes.
+A few of them are placed at a very strategic location such as at the student's walking alley to lecture blocks where they can stop by and read while walking to their classes.
 But some of the notice boards are quite distant especially the faculties or Head of Programmes' notice boards.

-Nonetheless, there is some effort from the university's authority to virtualize the announcement through UiTM Pahang website at www.pahang.uitm.edu.my.
-But the use of it is very minimal.
-It is only meant for specific university's information updates.
-Meanwhile, all faculties in UiTM Pahang are still heavily depending on the conventional notice board; unless there is faculty own effort to develop their own blog or create a Facebook account to stay connected with their students.
+Nonetheless, there is some effort from the university's authority to virtualize the announcement through UiTM Pahang website at www.pahang.uitm.edu.my(attherightcolumnofthepage).Buttheuseofitisveryminimal.Itis only meant for specific university's information updates.
+Meanwhile all faculties in UiTM Pahang are still heavily depending on the conventional notice board; unless there is faculty own effort to develop their own blog or create a Facebook account to stay connected with their students.
 The faculty-student and university-student communication are very important as there are so many events, seminars or programs are planned and carried out in one academic cycle.
 The updates and information dissemination should be efficient in order to make students aware of the events or any changes of dates or venues.
 This at the end will influence the rate of students' participation in the events or seminars.